geodeepak/Seismolive/Home.md

 Older News get archived in the [[News Archive|News-Archive]].

-#### [Jul 23 2020] ObsPy now on liberapay

-ObsPy is now on [liberapay](https://liberapay.com/ObsPy), to raise the funds for our rented server providing some of our services.
-[Read all the details in our Discourse forum](https://discourse.obspy.org/t/2020-07-23-obspy-now-on-liberapay/994).

 #### [Jul 9 2020] ObsPy discourse has landed!

 We started our own self-hosted Discourse server for all discussions around ObsPy: https://discourse.obspy.org/